Niagara Residence Applications OPEN MONDAY, FEBRUARY 2nd, 2026 at 9 AM (EST). To apply, please click here.

 Academic Year

-Applicants who are not offered Residence acceptance will be placed on a waitlist.
-After April 15 incoming applications will be waitlisted, first-come, first-served based on their application fee received date.
+Applicants who are not offered Residence acceptance will be placed on a waitlist by the date the residence received the application fee.

-Returning Domestic and International Student applications received between February 1 to March 31 will be waitlisted by the date the residence receives the application.
-All applications will be reviewed to ensure the account is in good standing and that the application has a valid application fee.
+Returning Student applications received between February 1 to April 15 will be waitlisted by the date the residence receives the application.
+All applications will be reviewed to ensure the account is in good standing prior to acceptance.

-Applicants who are not offered Residence acceptance will remain on the waitlist.
+Applicants who are not offered Residence acceptance will be placed on a waitlist by the date the residence received the application fee.

 Winter Semester